antonio-gabriele-rizzo/TechLab-Microsoft-Intune-Administration-Portfolio/README.md

 ## 01 – Creating the Intune Lab Environment

-Create and configure a Microsoft Intune trial environment from scratch.
+Create a Microsoft Intune laboratory using an existing Microsoft 365 tenant.

-### Topics covered
+**Topics covered:**

-- Introduction to Microsoft Intune
+- Microsoft Intune overview
 - Licensing requirements
 - Microsoft Intune Plan 1 Trial
 - Creating the trial
 - Using an existing Microsoft 365 tenant
-- Configuring renewal settings
-- Subscription verification
+- Verifying the subscription
-- Accessing Microsoft Intune Admin Center
+- Accessing the Microsoft Intune Admin Center
-- Verifying successful provisioning

 ### Skills developed